BT’s network platform strategy is rooted in AI

 BT’s shift toward a software-driven, cloud-centric network is reflective of broader trends across the telecommunications industry.

 “AI is a fast-moving field, as is the network.
-So obviously, we're seeing the softwareification of the network, with trends toward the cloud and software and network space,” Healing said.
+So obviously, we're seeing the softwareification of the network, with trends toward the cloud and software for the network,” Healing said.
 “Likewise, of course, AI is developing as well.”

 BT has been using AI tools for decades (since the 80s, according to Healing) to optimize planning and network operations.
 But now, advancements in GenAI and LLMs are helping BT build a network that’s more dynamic.